Excelyte-1/Imparium/README.md

-Don't copy my game and pretend you made it and don't do stupid shit(unless in game if it's in game go ahead IRL don't!)!

-# Imparium
-This repository is for my new game Imparium!
+#Imparium 🎮🗺️

+Don’t copy this game and pretend it’s yours.
+Keep it respectful.
+(In-game chaos is fine.
+IRL chaos… maybe not 😏)

+Imparium is a free-to-play adventure game where you create your own world, face epic bosses, tame unique creatures, and explore an exciting sandbox adventure!

+This repository contains all the source code, assets, and development files for Imparium.
+It’s actively being built, so expect updates as the game grows.